tarof429/stuckathome/aws_certified_cloud_practitioner/questions.md

 - Q: Does Lambda charge for every function that you create?
 A: Lambda only charges you when the function is invoked.

 - Q: What serverless service supports a publisher/subscriber model?
 A: Amazon SNS or Simple Notification Service.
-Using SNS you can create distributed applications with low coupling.
+Using SNS you can push messages to thousands of subscribers simultaneously.

 - Q: What serverless service can you use to respond to events?
 A: Use EventBridge.